adamsilver/maintainablecss.com-jekyll/_chapters/04-ids.md

 description: Learn why using IDs as hooks for styling are problematic and what you should do instead.
 ---

-Summary: Don't use IDs as hooks for styling.

-IDs enable specific browser features.
-For example:

-- Labels are linked to form fields by ID
-- Internal anchors are bound by ID
-- Various ARIA attributes are connected by ID

-All of these features improve the user experience.
-We don't have to use IDs for styling.
-If we did, we would run into [specificity problems](http://www.w3.org/TR/css3-selectors/#specificity).
+When I first wrote CSS, I used IDs because semantically speaking, we should use an ID when there is one of something, and a class when there are several.
+For example, a footer would use an ID; a list of products would use a class.

+The problem occurs when we need to override styles that are applied with an ID.
+This is because [IDs overpower class names](http://www.w3.org/TR/css3-selectors/#specificity) by orders of magnitude.
 To demonstrate the problem, we're going to override the colour of an element from *red* to *blue* using an ID.

 Here's the HTML: